When I die I will...

 They will have to wait much later until the dispensation of the fullness of times (Ephesians 1:10) before they will be resurrected to attain the salvation that God has granted to us through His grace.

 The time for the Kingdom of Christ and of God is the Millennium period—the one thousand-year rule of Christ.
-The apostle Paul said that the rule of the Kingdom would last even beyond the period of the Great White Throne.
+The apostle Paul said that the rule of the kingdom would last even beyond the period of the Great White Throne.
 It will conclude at the end of the dispensation of the fullness of time when Christ conquers the last enemy “death.”
 This is when the final resurrection of the dead takes place and there are no more individuals remaining in the “death-state.”
 This is the resurrection at the end [in Greek: the telos] when even death itself is destroyed.
 At that time Christ will hand all rule back to the Father.
-This is when the Kingdom (that He governs on God’s behalf) will end.
+This is when the kingdom (that He governs on God’s behalf) will end.

 “Then comes the end [the telos, the last resurrection at the end], when he [Christ] shall have delivered up the kingdom to God, even the Father.”